julianjohannesen/react-bulma-components/README.md

 You can find the documentation in https://couds.github.io/react-bulma-components

-Each component imports their own sass file.
+Each component imports their own Sass file.
 Thus, you can reduce your css total file size by only including the styles that you will use.
 To enable this, please configure your [Webpack](https://webpack.github.io/) to handle sass files.
 You can use the webpack.config.js on the root folder of this repository.

-Some components may vary the api/naming convention with the Bulma Docs.
-Please refer to each stories in the Storybook to see how each component could be used (you can find the source code of the story on the tab `Story` on the bottom panel
+For some components, the api/naming convention may vary from the Bulma Docs.
+Please refer to each story in the Storybook to see how each component could be used (you can find the source code of the story on the tab `Story` on the bottom panel).

 The following components were ported: